joey-qytyku/OS-90-fixed/docs/dosvm.md

 The implementation used by OS/90 is described in the specification as a fully virtualized environment.
 OS/90 is not DOS and emulates or arbitrates all devices accessed by a DOS program.
 DPMI programs are virtualized DOS applications.

-DPMI version 0.9 is the most widely used version and is implemented in OS/90.
+DPMI version 0.9 is the most widely used version and is implemented in OS/90 with some extra features.

 ## 16-bit and 32-bit DPMI